beaker/docs/docs/start/interactive.md

-# Beaker Interactive
+# Interactive Sessions

-Beaker Interactive is a way to use Beaker to quickly experiment without the overhead of creating an image each time you change your code.
+Interactive sessions are a way to use Beaker to quickly experiment without the overhead of creating an image each time you change your code.

 ## Select a Machine

-Beaker Interactive is available on any machine that is running Beaker.
+Interactive sessions are available on any machine that is running Beaker.
 You can see a list of available machines by first selecting a cluster from the [list of on-premise clusters](https://beaker.org/clusters).
 Once you have a chosen cluster, select any node to find its hostname.